 What is a SharePoint home site?

-You only need one home site to take advantage of home site features.
-Home sites do not replace communication or team sites, but instead provide a landing place for your organization.
-Think of home sites as an add-on to your intranet design.
-Home sites are SharePoint communication sites that have special capabilities such as being marked as an official source of news in the organization.
-Consider making your tenant's root site the home site.
-Next, review key differences between standard SharePoint communication sites and home sites.
+Users are able to create multiple SharePoint home sites tied to multiple Viva Connection experiences that can take advantage of home site features.
+SharePoint home sites don't replace communication or team sites, but instead provide a landing place for your organization.
+Think of SharePoint home sites as an add-on to your intranet design.
+SharePoint home sites are communication sites that have special capabilities such as being marked as an official source of news in the organization.
+Consider making your tenant's root site the SharePoint home site.
+Next, review key differences between standard SharePoint communication sites and SharePoint home sites.

-Creating a home site so your organization can use Viva Connections?
+Creating a SharePoint home site so your organization can use Viva Connections?
 Consider following this design guidance.

-Home sites are unlike any other site in SharePoint.
-When you set a SharePoint communication site as a home site, you’ll automatically apply special capabilities that make the home site an ideal landing destination for your intelligent intranet.
+SharePoint home sites are unlike any other site in SharePoint.
+When you set a SharePoint communication site as a home site, you’ll automatically apply special capabilities that make the SharePoint home site an ideal landing destination for your intelligent intranet.

 Search for content across the entire intranet

-Home sites allow users to search for content (such as sites, news, and files) across the entire intranet rather than searching just the site like typical SharePoint sites.
-This becomes possible because the search scope for the home site searches the entire intranet instead of just the site collection like a typical site.
+SharePoint home sites allow users to search for content (such as sites, news, and files) across the entire intranet rather than searching just the site like typical SharePoint sites.
+This becomes possible because the search scope for the SharePoint home site searches the entire intranet instead of just the site collection like a typical site.

 Official source of organizational news

-By default, a home site is set as the organizational news source.
-News posts that are created from the home site automatically become official organizational news and take priority on the SharePoint start page and in the home section of the SharePoint mobile app.
-Administrators can set sites as official organizations news sources in the admin center.
+By default, a SharePoint home site is set as the organizational news source.
+News posts that are created from the SharePoint home site automatically become official organizational news and take priority on the SharePoint start page and in the home section of the SharePoint mobile app.
+Administrators can set sites as official organizations news sources in the admin center

 Enable and customize global navigation in the SharePoint app bar